On Air Now

-The house where Mozart composed his first symphony in 1764 boasts five bedrooms, an enormous garden and a guest house.
+The house where Mozart composed his first symphony in 1764 boasts five bedrooms, an enormous garden and a big bit classical history.

-The four-storey Belgravia townhouse is situated on Mozart Terrace, also known as Ebury Street, close to the affluent areas of Sloane Square and Victoria.
+Built around 1730 and situated on Mozart Terrace (also known as Ebury Street), the four-storey Belgravia townhouse is close to the affluent areas of Sloane Square and Victoria.

-Mozart spent the summer of 1764 in the house with his father and family.
+Mozart spent the summer of 1764 in the property with his father and family.
 During this time he composed his first symphony, No. 1 in E flat major, at just eight years old.

 According to Tom Lamb, the Savills agent who handled the sale, the 3,871-square-foot house has five bedrooms, six bathrooms and four reception rooms.
 It also includes an outside home-office building and a two-bedroom guest house.